 - Next, your lab will need to be prepped, cleaned, and decontaminated before you can receive a certificate of decommissioning, which states that your lab is ready to be vacated.

-- Equipment to be moved must be decontaminated by laboratory personnel or a third party vendor prior to the Office of Research Integrity and Outreach approving transport.
+- Equipment to be moved must be decontaminated by laboratory/work area personnel or a third party vendor prior to being moved out of the room where it is located.

 Schedule an Inspection/Certification